matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 2. For a previously rejected event to pass auth there must be a set of state that allows said event.
 A malicious server could therefore produce a fork where it claims the state is that particular set of state, duplicate the rejected event to point to that fork, and send the event.
-At which point the duplicated event will pass auth.
+The duplicated event will pass auth.
 Therefore ignoring rejected events wouldn't reduce any potential attack vectors